scexao-org/vampires_dpp/docs/pipeline.md

 cQ = 0 # optional
 cU = 0 # optional
 ```
 The I -> Q and I -> U coefficients for removing IP.
-If these are not provided, they will be estimated using the aperture sum method.a
+If these are not provided, they will be estimated using the aperture sum method.

 ```
 force = false # optional